SnowyMouse/invader/README.md

   -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
+  -T --tag-space <MiB>         Override the tag space.
+This may result in
+                               memes.
   -u --uncompressed            Do not compress the cache file.
 This is default
                                for demo, retail, and custom engines.
   -w --with-index <file>       Use an index file for the tags, ensuring the